Pranamswa/awesome-piracy/readme.md

 - [WatchFree](https://watchfree.at/) Openload, FServer
 - [pahe.in](https://pahe.in/) Uptostream, Google Drive, Openload, Mega
 - [megaDDL](https://megaddl.co/) Mega, Go4up, 1Fichier, NitroFlare, Openload

+#### Youtube Streaming
+-[Piped](https://piped.kavin.rocks/) :star2: A less-bloated ad-free [Youtube frontend](https://github.com/TeamPiped/Piped).
+-[Invidious](https://invidious.io/) The original inspiration for piped.
+Depending on the host, it sometimes breaks.
+Still a decent option that doesn't rely on JavaScript.
+Ad-free
+-[Newpipe](https://github.com/TeamNewPipe/NewPipe) A mobile ad-free frontend.
+No Google Dependencies.
+-[Newpipe with Sponsorblock and Return Youtube Dislikes](https://github.com/polymorphicshade/NewPipe) A Newpipe fork with Sponsorblock and Return Youtube Dislike functionality.
+-[LibreTube](https://github.com/libre-tube/LibreTube) A mobile app built on Piped.
+-[SkyTube](https://skytube-app.com/) An open-source YouTube™ app for Android™ -[ReVanced](https://github.com/ReVancedTeam) Continuing the legacy of Vanced (Not affiliated with Vanced team) -[VueTube](https://vuetube.app/) A simple FOSS video streaming client aimed to recreate ALL features from their respective apps (and more)

 ## Media Centre Applications
 - [Plex](https://www.plex.tv/) :star2: Your content—from live and recorded TV and personal media, to on-demand web shows, video news, and podcasts—beautifully organized and ready to stream everywhere.